adamtmorgan/NvStache/README.md

 ### LSP, Linting, and Formatting Servers

-You shouldn't have to manually install LSP, linting, and formatting thanks to [mason-tool-installer](https://github.com/WhoIsSethDaniel/mason-tool-installer.nvim), but just in case, I have listed the Mason dependencies here.
+You shouldn't have to manually install LSP, linting, and formatting, as the `lsp-config.lua` file checks for a list of Mason registers on Neovim startup.
+Just in case you require manual intervention, I have listed the Mason dependencies here.
 You can manually manage these by opening the Mason interface inside of Neovim by running `:Mason`.
+Just note that if you remove a registered package manually and do not remove it from the `ensure_installed` table in `lsp-config.lua`, the package will be re-installed the next time you open Neovim, so make sure you uninstall via Mason UI as well as removing the item from the `ensure_installed` table.
 The following are all supported in this config:

 #### LSPs